qaul/qaul.net/docs/qaul/flutter/ios.md

-# Build qaul.net for iOS
+# Build qaul for iOS

-In order to build qaul.net for iOS you need an apple computer.
+In order to build qaul for iOS you need an apple computer.

 ## Pre-requisites